chiedo/ssr-react-php-basic-example/README.md

 3. `npm run make`

 This will create several files in the `build/` directory. `bundle-react.js` is what will be passed into the `ReactJS` constructor as `libsrc`.
 It exposes 3 globals: `React`, `ReactDOM`, and `ReactDOMServer`.

+## Credits

+This is a slightly modified version of the example created by Facebook [here](https://github.com/reactjs/react-php-v8js/tree/master/example)